Taxation in China: Malware

-Companies operating in China are required to use tax software from either Baiwang or Aisino (subsidiary of China Aerospace Science and Industry Corporation), highly sophisticated malware has been found in products from both vendors.
+Companies operating in China are required to use tax software from either Baiwang or Aisino (subsidiary of China Aerospace Science and Industry Corporation).
+Highly sophisticated malware has been found in products from both vendors.
 Both sets of malware allowed for the theft of corporate secrets and other industrial espionage.

 GoldenSpy

-GoldenSpy was discovered in 2020 inside Aisino's Intelligent Tax Software, it allows system level access allowing an attacker nearly full control over an infected system.
+GoldenSpy, malware which affords system-level access allowing an attacker nearly full control over an infected system, was discovered in 2020 inside Aisino's Intelligent Tax Software.
 It was discovered that the Intelligent Tax software's uninstall feature would leave the malware in place if used.

-After GoldenSpy was discovered its creator's attempted to scrub it from infected systems in an attempt to cover their tracks.
+After GoldenSpy was discovered, its creators attempted to scrub it from infected systems in an attempt to cover their tracks.
 The uninstaller was delivered directly through the tax software.
 A second more sophisticated version of the uninstaller was later deployed as well.

-The suspicious characteristics of GoldenSpy include: Covert download, occurring two hours after the installation of the Intelligent Tax software, Creation of two autostart services for monitoring and self-restart, Uninstalling the tax software does not remove the GoldenSpy binaries, Beaconing traffic to a domain unrelated to the tax software, and Running with system-level privileges and allowing for remote code execution.
+The suspicious characteristics of GoldenSpy include: covert download, occurring two hours after the installation of the Intelligent Tax software; creation of two autostart services for monitoring and self-restart; uninstalling the tax software does not remove the GoldenSpy binaries; beaconing traffic to a domain unrelated to the tax software; and running with system-level privileges and allowing for remote code execution.

 GoldenHelper

-GoldenHelper was discovered after GoldenSpy and is an equally sophisticated malware program which was part of the Golden Tax Invoicing software from Baiwang which is used by all companies in China to pay VAT.
-While it was discovered after GoldenSpy GoldenHelper had been operating for longer.
-This discovery indicated that Chinese tax software was harboring malware for much longer than suspected.
+GoldenHelper was discovered after GoldenSpy and is an equally sophisticated malware program which was part of the Golden Tax Invoicing software from Baiwang, which is used by all companies in China to pay VAT.
+Though it was discovered after GoldenSpy, GoldenHelper had in fact been operating for longer.
+This discovery indicated that Chinese tax software had been harboring malware for much longer than suspected.

-There are many techniques used by Golden Helper.
-Obfuscation to randomly generate file names during transfer, file system location randomization, random timestamping, IP-based domain generation algorithm, UAC bypass to eliminate the need for user permissions for installation and elevation to system-level privileges, and more.
+There are many techniques used by GoldenHelper operates in a number of ways: obfuscation by the random generation of file names during transfer, file system location randomization, random timestamping, algorithmic IP-based domain generation, UAC bypass to eliminate the need for user permissions for installation and elevation to system-level privileges, and more.